PiDR: Physics-Informed Inertial Dead Reckoning for Autonomous Platforms: Analysis and Experimental Resutls

 In contrast, PiDR outperforms all baselines, achieving an improvement of 94\% for PRMSE.
-Additionally, we achieved MATE in the range of 10--14\,[m], which is 3\% of the total trajectory length.
-The normalized error metric, TDE, remains below 6\% for all missions, demonstrating the ability to maintain stable long-term underwater navigation with minimal drift.
-Finally, the average FDE remains under 12\,[m] for all test trajectories.
-This is particularly significant for long-duration AUV missions, where terminal error directly impacts the mission's goal.
+Additionally, the MATE is obtained in the range of 7--12\,[m], which is 3\% of the total trajectory length.
+Moreover, the TDE remains below 3\% for all trajectories, demonstrating the ability to maintain stable long-term underwater navigation with minimal drift.
+Finally, the average FDE remains under 14\,[m] for all test trajectories.
+This is particularly significant for long-duration AUV missions, where terminal error directly impacts the goal of the mission.

+For the AUV experiments, our PiDR-EKF model leads to a noticeable improvement.
+The proposed framework achieves average of 20\% improvement over the baseline PiDR results.
+To further validate the robustness, two additional cross-validation experiments were conducted using different train--test splits.
+These experiments resulted in improvements of approximately 7\% and 42\%, respectively.
+It demonstrates consistent performance gains across varying trajectory configurations and motion conditions.
+The observed improvements confirm that the PiDR--EKF framework is particularly beneficial in complex 3D underwater environments, where noise, bias, and nonlinear motion dynamics significantly affect inertial navigation accuracy.

-All the obtained metrics are presented in Table~\ref{tab:metrics_comparison}, with the numerical values and improvement percentage.
-These results demonstrate the effectiveness of the PiDR model to mitigate unbounded error growth inherent to pure inertial integration in underwater missions.
+All the obtained metrics are presented in Tables~\ref{tab:metrics_comparison} and \ref{tab:cross_validation}, with the numerical values and improvement percentage.
+These results demonstrate the effectiveness of the PiDR and PiDR-EKF models to mitigate unbounded error growth inherent to pure inertial integration in underwater missions.